Shekinah = the glory of God on earth, the revelation of God’s presence and dwelling on earth with man.

 But that’s all a little pie in the sky, isn’t it?

 While I believe, Shekinah is about being present, standing (or kneeling, or sitting, or being prostrate before) in the presence of God on earth.
-I think that Practicing Presence is so much more than just that!
+I think that practising the Presence of the Divine is so much more than just that!

 How do I live in this Oneness and practising presence every moment of each day?